Federal Shutdown Halts SNAP Benefits for Hoosiers, Philanthropy Responds

 How Philanthropy Is Stepping Up

-Indiana foundations and philanthropic networks are responding with urgency, flexibility, and collaboration.
+Indiana foundations and philanthropic networks are responding with urgency, flexibility, and collaboration (see relevant news stories linked below).

 At IPA’s recent Grantmaking Peer Community meeting, over 40 members, including community and private foundations, came together to share what they’re seeing on the ground and how they’re responding.
 Some are proactively issuing emergency grants, others are convening food pantries and coalitions to assess needs, and several are coordinating logistics or providing fiscal sponsorships.
 While some members report that food pantries in their area are stable, others note a rapid uptick in demand.
 Several discouraged traditional food drives due to lack of storage, emphasizing the need for flexible funding over donated goods.